djdumpling/djdumpling.github.io/_posts/2025-12-05-SEA-privacy.md

 ## introduction

-Large language models (LLMs) such as GPT-3, LLaMA, and others have achieved remarkable capabilities in natural language understanding and generation by training on massive web-scale datasets.
-However, this training paradigm creates serious privacy risks: models memorize verbatim snippets from their training data, including personally identifiable information (PII) such as email addresses, phone numbers, and social security numbers.
+LLMs trained on web-scale datasets memorize verbatim snippets from their training data, including personally identifiable information (PII) such as email addresses and phone numbers.
 Adversarial prompts can extract this memorized data with alarming success rates.

-Traditional mitigation strategies include data preprocessing to remove PII before training, differential privacy mechanisms that add noise during training, and machine unlearning approaches that fine-tune models to forget specific data.
-Each approach has limitations: preprocessing cannot catch all PII patterns, differential privacy significantly degrades model quality, and unlearning requires expensive retraining.
-These drawbacks motivate the development of inference-time interventions that can suppress privacy leakage in already-deployed models without weight updates.
+Traditional mitigation strategies—data preprocessing, differential privacy, and machine unlearning—each have limitations: preprocessing misses patterns, differential privacy degrades quality, and unlearning requires expensive retraining.

-Recent work has shown that privacy leakage is mechanistically localized: specific neurons in the feedforward layers of transformers are disproportionately responsible for memorizing and recalling private information.
-This observation enables targeted editing: by identifying these "privacy neurons" through gradient attribution and selectively intervening on their activations at inference time, we can reduce leakage while preserving general model capabilities.
+Recent work has shown that privacy leakage is mechanistically localized: specific neurons in transformer feedforward layers are disproportionately responsible for memorizing and recalling private information.
+This enables targeted editing: by identifying "privacy neurons" through gradient attribution and selectively intervening on their activations at inference time, we can reduce leakage while preserving general model capabilities.

-In this work, we implement and evaluate three inference-time privacy editing strategies.
-First, we reproduce the Augmented Privacy Neuron Editing via Activation Patching (APNEAP) framework, which computes steering vectors by comparing model activations on sensitive versus desensitized prompts and additively patches these vectors onto privacy neurons during generation.
-Second, we evaluate random Gaussian noise steering as a simpler alternative that requires no steering vector computation—only the privacy neuron coordinates—inspired by differential privacy principles.
-Third, we adapt Spectral Editing of Activations (SEA), originally designed for truthfulness and bias alignment, to the privacy domain by projecting activations into subspaces that maximize covariance with desensitized contexts while minimizing covariance with privacy-leaking contexts.
-We conduct experiments on `GPT-Neo-1.3B` and `Qwen3-8B-enron` using the Enron email corpus, measuring privacy suppression via MRR and exposure metrics, and utility via perplexity.
+We evaluate three inference-time editing strategies: (1) **APNEAP** (Augmented Privacy Neuron Editing via Activation Patching), which computes steering vectors from sensitive vs. desensitized prompts and additively patches them onto privacy neurons; (2) **random Gaussian noise steering**, a simpler alternative requiring only privacy neuron coordinates; and (3) **SEA** (Spectral Editing of Activations), adapted from truthfulness alignment to privacy by projecting activations into subspaces that maximize covariance with desensitized contexts while minimizing covariance with privacy-leaking contexts.

 ### what is different